Symbol1/Symbol1.github.io/support.md

 you can see the file named `default.html`.
 This is the root template that will be filled in various information later.
 By altering this file you have the root control over how your website looks.
-But you cannot, this file belongs to the office.
+But you cannot alter this file; this file belongs to the GitHub office.

 Fortunately, you can copy and paste this file into your repository.
 When the map `md2html` is executed, it will look for `theme` files in *your* repository before going to the official one.
-So the chance is that, you copy this file to `yourID.github.io/_layouts/default.html`, make what ever change to it, push, and wait for a few minutes.
+So the chance is that, you copy this file to `yourID.github.io/_layouts/default.html`, make whatever change to it, push, and wait for a few minutes.
 You will see the change in your website.

 See what I did